 Hikers doing Japan’s Kumano Kodo walk, a network of trails that follow a pilgrimage route going back over 1000 years in Wakayama prefecture south of Osaka and Nagoya, are rewarded with a plethora of hot spring baths along the trail.
-After tramping up and down forested trails all day long, one of the best things to do in Wakayama is relieving your sore muscles in a piping hot, mineral infused local hot spring.
+After tramping up and down forested trails all day long, one of the best things to do in Wakayama is relieving your sore muscles in one of the piping hot, mineral infused Wakayama hot springs.

 The Wakayama hot springs I list below are conveniently located towards the end of the hike, at least for those doing the main Kumano Kodo trail from west to east, starting near Tanabe on the west coast of the peninsula and ending in either Hongu, Shingu, or Katsuura on the east coast, usually taking 3 or 4 days in total.

 Even if you don’t hike the Kumano Kodo, you can catch a bus into the area like I did and visit most or all of the hot springs on this list in 2-4 days.
-Wakayama’s onsens and amazing temples are worth the trip, and there are plenty of day hike options in the area.
+Wakayama’s onsens and the Kumano Sanzan temples are worth the trip, and there are plenty of day hike options in the area.

 Personally, I prefer staying in one spot and doing short day hikes from there.
 Tiny, traditional Yunomine onsen provided the perfect base, from which I visited the first four springs on this list, all on foot.
 The last hot spring on this list is a 2-3 hour bus ride away.
 Yunomine onsen is right on the Kumano Kodo, so I was even able to do one easy section of the legendary pilgrimage.